morris-frank/uva-rl-reproducibility/docs/index.md

-# Semi-gradient vs full-gradient in Deep Q-learning
+# Semi-gradient vs full-gradient in Deep TD-learning

-In this blog post we want to investigate the effectiveness os using the semi-gradient and the full-gradient in deep Q-learning in different enviroments.
+In this blog post we want to investigate the effectiveness os using the semi-gradient and the full-gradient updates for a deep value function approximator in Temporal-difference learning in different environments.

 ## Background
+In Reinforcement Learning the general goal is to learn for our  computer program (called the _agent_) what is best think to do given its current situation (called the _state_) given the available possible things to do (called _actions_).
+An environment can be anything like a 2D maze, a [boardgame](https://nl.wikipedia.org/wiki/Backgammon), a [really complicated boardgame](https://deepmind.com/research/case-studies/alphago-the-story-so-far) or anything else that's learnable.
+Each environment has rewards attach, that can be negative or positive depending on what our agent does.
+For example in  the simple 2D maze, there is probably a big positive reward for reaching the end but maybe a small negative reward for every step taken, as walking is painful!

+In the most classical approach of Reinforcement Learning we would simply keep a table handy with all states and actions and just keep track of how much reward we have gotten subsequently from that position.
+During training we fill the table with the experience of our agent.
+Later the agent just needs to pick the most rewarding action from this table and that's it.

+### Value approximation
-When state spaces get too big to represent in a tabular fashion it is natural to move into action state value approximations where we try to create a function that, given the features of a state, returns a hopefully good guess of the corresponding action values.
-Several possibilities exist for the construction of this function but we will focus on neural networks, which can represent every possible parametric function.
+When number of states get too big keep track of in a table, instead we can replace the table with function that approximates the correct table.
+This function, given a state, returns estimates of the corresponding values for all possible actions.
+We need to pick a family of functions that is capable of this complexity.
+In this research we focus on artificial neural networks, as in [theory they can approximate any parametric function](https://en.wikipedia.org/wiki/Universal_approximation_theorem).

-To get a good parametrization, we need a loss function.
-The goal of function approximation will therefore be to minimize that loss.
-Here we turn to the Bellman equations and n-step TD learning to get a good loss function.
+For training of our state-action-value-function we need a definition of the loss.
+The loss function tells the network how good the prediction (in our case the value of a action given the state) really is.
+If the loss gets small, the estimations given by our value function get closer to the truth.
+Almost all of reinforcement learning is base on the [Bellman equations](https://joshgreaves.com/reinforcement-learning/understanding-rl-the-bellman-equations/).
+The most basic Bellman equation for our state-action value (called the $$Q$$-value) is:

 $$Q_{\pi}(s, a) = E_{s'}[r + \gamma max_{a'}Q_\pi(s', a')]$$